 Hospitality industry professionals who already hold an undergraduate degree can enroll in hospitality management master's degree programs to strengthen their management skills and stay updated on changes to the industry.
 Courses often include tourism and travel, convention center or resort management, strategic marketing, financial analysis and advanced accounting, as well as a variety of special topics selected based on the student's interest.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for lodging managers would experience average growth of 8% from 2014-2024.
-The median annual wage for this profession in 2015 was $49,720, the BLS noted.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for lodging managers would experience a small growth of 1% from 2018-2028.
+The median annual wage for this profession in 2018 was $53,390, the BLS noted.

 Motel managers oversee staff, interact with customers and ensure the financial success of a motel.
 Degree programs that focus on hospitality management range from continuing education, advanced training, undergraduate or graduate certificate programs, to associate's, bachelor's or master's degrees.
-Demand for lodging managers, including those who run motels, is expected to grow at an average rate of 8% through the year 2024.
+Demand for lodging managers, including those who run motels, is expected to show little or no growth at a rate of 1% through the year 2028.